 - The IPTV service: does it have a standalone app or not?

-You need a set-top box or a streaming stick using a digital TV without IPTV capabilities.
+You need a set-top box or a streaming stick to use a digital TV without IPTV capabilities.
 These boxes include MAG, Android, FireStick, and dedicated IPTV boxes.

 The setup process varies depending on whether the service has a standalone app.

-If the IPTV service has an official app, you can download it, sign up with the login credentials, and begin streaming content.
+If the IPTV service has an official app, you can download it, sign up with your login credentials, and begin streaming content.

 Otherwise, if the IPTV service provider lacks a standalone app, you must download and set up an external IPTV player.
 Examples of famous IPTV players include IPTV Smarters Pro and TiviMate.